 Performing has taken Sophia to South Africa, Mexico, the Kennedy Center, the United States State Department, the Canadian Embassy (DC), Polish Cultural Institute (DC), The Apollo Theatre, National Sawdust, Tenri Cultural Institute, and DiMenna Center, among many others.
 She has also been presented at festivals such as The NoiseGate Festival, Queens New Music Festival, Artscape, and Arts Letters & Numbers.

 Sophia’s debut album is newly released on innova Recordings with music by Michael Harrison, Donnacha Dennehy, and John Cage.
 Featuring vocalist Megan Schubert and tabla player Nitin Mitta, produced by multiple Grammy-winning engineer Adam Abeshouse.
+Of the album, Second Inversion writes, "The result is both an homage to Vastek’s own individual histories but also a beautiful mosaic of the larger cultural intersections of our world—and how we weave those histories together through music."

 With composer David Ibbett, Sophia is a co-founder of Music of Reality, a multi-disciplinary concert series and event production organization that connects the world of scientific discovery and research with musicians and artists.
 They have collaborated with the NoiseGate Festival, United Nations Sustainable Development Solutions Network, New York University, Boston University, and Brandeis University, as well as researchers across a broad spectrum of scientific and technical fields.
 They released an EP this spring.
 Sophia is also one half of Tilted Arc, an electroacoustic duo with electronic sound artist and multi-instrumentalist Sam Torres.